< Back to ALL blogs

 Most people who are active networkers are under the assumption of constantly having to re-engage with the people they already know.
 This is simply not true.

-Re-engaging with weak ties, i.e. people you haven’t spoken with in a long time can be more valuable.
+Re-engaging with weak ties, such as people you haven’t spoken with in a long time can be more valuable.
 First off it makes your connections happier if you reach out to them after a long time and second people you did not connect with for a long time, are more likely to provide you with a valuable opportunity.

 However, when speaking to people you haven’t spoken to in a while, they will likely have access to other people you haven’t spoken to in a while.
 This can lead to more interesting opportunities.